66np/arcadegames/README.md

 ## Objective

 To learn about Javascript array methods via beginner desktop game projects.
+Please note these games are only playable on desktop.

 ## Attributions